asyrul21/reso-ui/README.md

 9. Generic-Button renamed to Button. [fullWidth] prop renamed to [inheritWidth]

+10. Link-Button added as a variant of Button.

-10. All components now have an optional prop _theme_
+11. All components now have an optional prop _theme_

 # To Be Reconstructed using library in Client